Tina Turner discography: Synopsis

 Following her success in 1984, Turner co-starred with Mel Gibson in the 1985 film, Mad Max Beyond Thunderdome.
 She recorded two songs for the film's soundtrack, with "We Don't Need Another Hero (Thunderdome)" giving her another huge international hit.
 She then released her second album for Capitol in 1986, Break Every Rule, which also spawned major hits on the US Hot 100, including "Typical Male" (No. 2) and "What You Get Is What You See" (No. 13).
 Turner embarked on a large scale world tour in 1987, and released her first live album, Tina Live in Europe, in 1988.
 She returned with her next studio album, Foreign Affair, in 1989.
 Its lead single, "The Best" was a worldwide hit that year and the album sold over 1.5 million copies in the United Kingdom alone.

 Her first compilation album, Simply the Best, was released in 1991 and was another huge seller in the UK, selling over 2.4 million copies.
 Turner switched from the US Capitol label to Virgin Records (both were subsidiaries of EMI, and would later be merged by EMI to become the Capitol Music Group in 2007).
 In 1993, she recorded the soundtrack to the film about her life, What's Love Got to Do with It, producing the hit single, "I Don't Wanna Fight", her first US Top 10 hit since 1986.
 In 1995, she performed the title song for the James Bond film GoldenEye.
-Her next studio album was 1996's Wildest Dreams, followed by 1999's Twenty Four Seven, her last studio album to date.
+Her next studio album was 1996's Wildest Dreams, followed by 1999's Twenty Four Seven, her last studio album.

-On July 16, 2020, Turner released Foreign Affair: Deluxe Edition, which is a reissue of the original 1989 album and will include the original LP, a 1990 concert performance, B-sides, remixes, and more.
+On July 16, 2020, Turner released Foreign Affair: Deluxe Edition, which is a reissue of the original 1989 album and includes the original LP, a 1990 concert performance, B-sides, remixes, and various other content.
+On November 25, 2022, Turner released Break Every Rule: Deluxe Edition, which is a reissue of the original 1986 album and features remixes, B-sides, rarities, a live performance from Rio in 1988, and an intimate performance at Camden Palace.
+It would be the last release in her lifetime: she died on May 23, 2023.